Skip to main content

 Considerations for 'Legacy' Operating Systems

 Elastic notes that they will remove support for an Operating System six months after it hits End of Life.
-Elastic Agent support and Elastic Defend support statuses can be found on their compatibility matrix here.
+Elastic Agent support and Elastic Defend support statuses can be found at Support Matrix | Elastic.

 Usage